ITSSimulators/ODRoNeS/README.md

  * Variable speed.
  * Several traffic signs.
  * Poly3 geometry (though it is deprecated).
  * Rail and railway stations.
 and possibly more.

-However, while there's still work to be done, the library is now strong enough to go public.
+While there's still work to be done, the library is now strong enough to go public.

 Author